Nyunnya/lazybot/README.md

 var client = new lazybot.Client();
 ```

-Except you now have a `commands` property on the `Client` object that allows you to hook commands to be handled by a callback function.
+Except you now have a `commands` property on the `Client` object that allows you to hook commands to be handled by a command handler.

 ```javascript
 client.commands.hook("hello", (params) => {